 The English national curriculum means children in different schools (at primary and secondary level) study the same subjects to similar standards - it's split into key stages with tests.
 If you would like to know more about each individual subject please visit our Curriculum Page.
 Each term our class topic will link in to the curriculum in a way that brings the subjects to life for the children.

-Our PE day is on Monday.
-The children will need to wear the Rosary PE kit to school on this day.
-We also take part in 'Fitness Fridays' with the rest of the school so the children will also need to wear PE kit every Friday.
+Our PE days are Mondays and Fridays.
+The children will need to wear the Rosary PE kit to school on these days.
 Please click here to find out PE kit requirements.